jdsprink91/scandalous-prince-reader/README.md

 ## V0.0.6 checklist

-- [ ] Add fast forward and reverse buttons to mobile audio thing

-## V0.0.7 checklist

 - [ ] Build page for individual feed item.
 How to load:

 1. If feed item exists in cached feed, then use that.
 2. Use url to get link to rss feed and linke to feed item.

+- [ ] write about page

+## V0.0.7 checklist

+- [ ] Add fast forward and reverse buttons to mobile audio thing

 ## V0.0.8 checklist